-4 crew on RCI-Royal Caribbean’s ship Independence of the Seas have recently tested positive for Coronavirus/COVID, and over 2 dozen other crew are in quarantine, Galveston County Health District revealed.
+4 crew on RCI-Royal Caribbean’s ship Independence of the Seas have recently tested COVID-positive, and over 2 dozen other crew are in quarantine, Galveston County Health District revealed.

 The infections caused the CDC to put the vessel under tighter monitoring procedures 12 days before Independence OTS was supposed to start a test voyage from Port Galveston Texas.